FOOD COACH ACADEMY

 Certified Food Coaches can work in various settings:

-1. Healthcare and Physicians: Teach patients how to cook and prepare recommended foods in cooking classes, shared medical visits, or one-on-one sessions.
+Healthcare and Clinics: Teach patients how to cook and prepare recommended foods in cooking classes, shared medical visits, or one-on-one sessions.

 WHY ENROLL IN THE PROGRAM